ViktorNickolov/Backend/README.md

 * Clone the repository
 * Open the project in your favorite IDE
 * Run `mvn clean install` to build the project
-* Create a database named `ClinicManagementSystem` in Postgres
+* Create a database named `ClientManagementSystem` in Postgres

 ## Entity Classes